A Place for Mom

 • Are they easily distracted?

-Seek professional advice about your elderly driver
+Seek professional advice about elderly drivers

 Additional considerations for senior driving safety

+Staying proactive in your parent’s driving journey can make a big difference.
 Here are some additional ways to keep your elderly parents – and other drivers – safe:

 • Arrange for alternate transportation.
 Ride apps like Uber and Lyft make it easy to get a ride any day or time.
 Many senior living communities also provide regular transportation for seniors.
 The National Center on Senior Transportation has a full list of additional transportation options for seniors.